At its heart, beer is a sociable beverage.

 "Made from ingredients in scenic Everett, Massachusetts."

 After a whole summer of dialing in our flagships and distributing our beers (sometimes - okay fine, always - by bicycle) around the Boston area, we finally got the go-ahead to open our doors to the public!
-Since opening the taproom in August 2016, we've brewed over two hundred different recipes, expanded production twice (going from microscopic to super tiny to regular-ass tiny), and made oh so many friends along the way!
-Our goal has always been to have jobs we love while creating a sustainable community and a place where people can come, relax, and have fun amongst a variety of beer.
-We couldn't imagine being happy doing anything else, and we're just glad you're a part of it!
+Since opening the taproom in August 2016, we've brewed over five hundred different recipes, expanded production thrice (going from microscopic to super tiny to regular-ass tiny), established two barrel aging programs (one for regular beers and one for funky/mixed fermentation beers) and made oh so many friends along the way!

 And since this lil' brewery is pretty much the entire world to us (in a fairly literal sense, not unlike bromeliad frogs or - not to put too fine a point on it - goldfish), we've spent every waking moment trying to think of more ways to cram more fun shit in here!
-We've got beers and games and casks and snacks and coloring contests and Big Stupid Cans and weird niche trivia nights (yes, there are several now) featuring intentionally-terrible prizes and pinball and an unusually-large selection of dried meats and a kickball league and sometimes (as in, way more than you might expect) there's cake.
-And that's just on a normal day - we're also bustin' our humps tryin' to bring in a buncha cool food vendors to set up popup style and make some tasty treats for you in the taproom, and dang but we've had some good eats up in here!
+We've got beers and games and casks and snacks and coloring contests and live music and weird niche trivia nights (yes, there are several now) featuring intentionally-terrible prizes and pinball and we even ran a kickball league for a while and sometimes (as in, way more than you might expect) there's cake.

 Anyway the point is that we put in a lot of work for a (relatively) small amount of beer, but we like doin' it because beer is fun and we wanna make things that people enjoy.
 And that hard work does pay off, my friends!
 In March 2018, we signed a new lease, which doubled our space within the building which means our brewers no longer have to give each other piggy back rides if they wanna accomplish separate tasks at the same time, but more importantly it means we created more of EVERYTHING!
-After another year of sawing and hammering and cursing and visiting the fine folks at city hall multiple times per day, we opened up our expansion in March 2019 with more taproom, more patio, more silly events, more snacks, more beer, more cake, more games, and more elbow room for everyone!
-Woohoo!

 We cruised along and settled into this fine space over the course of that year with a ton o' cool events and beer releases, entering 2020 with starry eyes and big aspirations!
 But in March, the rug got pulled out from under us.
 All of us.